-Accommodation Letters – The Office for Disability Services for Students will write an accommodation letter for students with verfied disabilities needing academic accommodations.
-This letter is then presented to faculty members by the student.
-This letter is used as a method of introducing oneself as a student with a disability to professors.
-The letter also informs faculty members of appropriate and reasonable accommodations that must be made upon request.
-Students are encouraged to discuss their request for accommodations with professors during their office hours.
-Professors can request documentation that verifies a disability.
-The letter of introduction satisfies this request without disclosing confidential information.
+Accommodation Letters – In a meeting with the student with a disability, the Director of the Office for Disability Services for Students (ODSS) will work with the student to develop an accommodation letter.
+This letter is sent to faculty members via email.
+The student is required to meet with the faculty during office hours to discuss the academic accommodation needs addressed in the letter.
+The letter informs faculty members of appropriate and reasonable accommodations that must be made upon request.
+This letter is also used as a method of implementing the collaboration between the ODSS and faculty.
 It is up to the individual student whether they would like to disclose the exact nature of their disability to their professor when they discuss their accommodations.

 Advocacy – Faculty of Disability Services will act as an advocate for students with disabilities when appropriate.

-Career Counseling Assistance – Disability Services supplements the services offered by the Career Services Office whenever disability issues are involved.
-Disability Services is able to link students with a resume data bank and a number of prospective employees.
-In addition, Disability Services will advise on graduate school programs with appropriate services.
+Career Counseling Assistance – The ODSS supplements the services offered by the Career Services Office whenever disability issues are involved.
+In addition, the ODSS will advise on graduate school programs with appropriate services.

-Counseling - Counseling services and psychological services are available through the University Counseling Center and outside the university.
+Counseling - Disability Services counseling is offered to students open with the ODSS.
+This may include: time management, organization skills, study skills, test taking, etc...(this is not an exhaustive list).
+Mental Health counseling services and psychological services are available through the University Counseling Center and outside the university.

-Disability Information and Evaluation Referral – Disability Services can provide you with information on agencies that can assist you with disability concerns beyond the scope of the Disability Services.
+Disability Information and Evaluation Referral – The ODSS can provide you with information on agencies that can assist you with disability concerns beyond the scope of the ODSS.
 Among the information that can be provided is information about disability evaluation resources.
-Disability Services will often make referrals to off-campus facilities or agencies for assessment and/or evaluation.
+The ODSS will often make referrals to off-campus facilities or agencies for assessment and/or evaluation.
 The cost of assessment and evaluation is the responsibility of the student.

-Financial Aid Counseling - Disability Services works closely with the Financial Aid office and staff to identify potential financial aid resources for students.
-Disability Services does not provide direct financial assistance.
+Financial Aid Counseling - The ODSS works closely with the Financial Aid office and staff to identify potential financial aid resources for students.
+The ODSS does not provide direct financial assistance.

 Mathematics Center - The Mathematics center is located in Robinson 414.
-Students can take a math placement test in the center and receive advisement based upon the test scores regarding the appropriate course or level of course that should be taken.
+Students can take a math placement test in the center and receive extended time if open with the ODSS.
+Additionally, students may receive advisement based upon the test scores regarding the appropriate course or level of course that should be taken.
 In addition, the Mathematics center provides the opportunity for students to get direct tutoring assistance with mathematics problems.
 Practice tests, video tapes of math lectures, and computer programs are among the resources available at the center.

-Note Taking Services - If your disability interferes with your ability to take notes in the classroom, you can use one of two volunteer note taking systems.
-The first system involves using carbon copy note taking paper and a volunteer from your class.
-The paper is provided at no charge from Disability Services.
-The volunteer takes notes and provides you with a tear off duplicate copy.
-The second method involves a volunteer coming with you to the Office for Disability Services for Students to make photocopies of the notes that they have taken in class.
-Both methods are effective and you can ask your instructor to assist in identifying a qualified volunteer.
-A third notetaking system is to tape record lectures.
-Tape recording of lectures is for personal use only, requires erasure or destruction of tapes after class related use, and adherence to applicable copyright laws.
-For additional information on tape recording of lectures contact Disability Services.
+Note Taking Services - If your disability interferes with your ability to take notes in the classroom, you can use several note taking options.
+The first system involves using a volunteer from your class.
+The volunteer's notes can be photocopied at the ODSS at no charge.
+The second method involves a hired note-taker who is identified in your class to take notes; this exchange is anonymous.
+A third note taking option is to record lectures.
+Recording lectures is for personal use only, requires erasure of the recording after class related use, and adherence to applicable copyright laws.

 Orientation - At your request, Disability Services will provide a specialized orientation that addresses your disability related needs.
 This orientation will focus on disability access and services to students with disabilities.